 \subsection{Laplace problem on BTZ graphs}

-We now turn to study the Laplace problem for BTZ black holes.
-Conceptually, to calculate the determinant of Laplacian $\Box$, we are not able to use its heat kernel as did in \cite{Xi} for continuous AdS$_3$, because the BTZ graph is essentially a constant-time slice \cite{Caltech}, and there is no good notion of ``time''.
+We now turn to studying the Laplace problem for BTZ black holes.
+Conceptually, to calculate the determinant of Laplacian $\Box$, we are not able to use its heat kernel as did in \cite{Xi} for continuous AdS$_3$, because the BTZ graph is essentially a constant-time slice \cite{Caltech,MMPS}, and there is no good notion of ``time.''

-In terms of recursion relations here, the only modification on the linear recurrence for a BTZ graph are the initial conditions on $\phi_1$ in terms of $\phi_0$ as explained below.
+Compared to the Bruhat-Tits tree, in terms of the defining recursion relations for $\Box$, the only modifications on the linear recurrence for the scalar field $\phi$ on a BTZ graph are the initial conditions on $\phi_1$ in terms of $\phi_0$, as explained below.

-The major difference between a $p$-adic BTZ black hole and Bruhat-Tits tree is that the field values on the event horizon (depth 0) could be different.
-Given the horizon's area $l$, the field values are labeled as $\phi_{0,0},\phi_{0,1},\dots,\phi_{0,s},\dots,\phi_{0,l-1}$, where a specific $s$ labels a horizon vertex as well as the entire subtree rooted at that vertex mentioned in Section \ref{subsec:BTZ}.
+In particular, the key difference between a $p$-adic BTZ black hole and the Bruhat-Tits tree is that the field values on the event horizon (depth 0) could be different.
+Given the horizon's area $l$, the field values are denoted as $\phi_{0,0},\phi_{0,1},\dots,\phi_{0,s},\dots,\phi_{0,l-1}$, where a specific $s$ labels a horizon vertex as well as the entire subtree rooted at that vertex, as shown in Figure \ref{fig:p-adicBTZ}.

-Now, as shown in Figure \ref{fig:bdry}, we go inwards from the boundary where the fields vanish and label the field value on the layer next to the boundary as $\phi_{N-1}$.
-All following discussions are on the subtree rooted at vertex $s$ on the horizon.